-- 1. SoCalGas and SDG&E's Preliminary Construction Cost Estimate (confidential): SoCalGas and SDG&E's preliminary estimate for construction was - 2.
-Construction Contractor's Target Price Estimate (confidential): The Construction Contractor cost estimate was which was so that than SoCalGas and SDG&E's preliminary cost estimate for construction.
+- 1. SoCalGas and SDG&E's Preliminary Construction Cost Estimate (confidential): SoCalGas and SDG&E's preliminary estimate for construction was - Construction Contractor's Target Price Estimate (confidential): The Construction Contractor cost estimate was Contractor, which was Contractor than SoCalGas and SDG&E's preliminary cost estimate for construction.